Open-Transactions/protocol-docs/content/doctypes/notaryMessage.md

 *queryInstrumentDefinitions* sends the notary a list of instrument definition IDs in a string map (for example, gold or silver), to query the Notary if it supports these instrument definitions.
-It is a simple message for determining if certain instrument definitions are there are not.
+It is a simple message for determining if certain instrument definitions are there or not.
 The Notary replies with true or false, in response to each queried instrument definition.

 * Attribute: TODO.